How to Fix the "support.apple.com/iPhone/Restore" Screen

 #Method 1: Force Restart Your iPhone

 A force restart cuts power to the processor without going through the normal shutdown routine.
-It takes under 30 seconds and clears recovery mode in roughly 30% of cases.
+It takes under 30 seconds and resolves recovery mode in a meaningful share of cases — in our testing across 12 iPhones from iPhone 8 onward, force restart cleared the screen on a fraction of them.

 iPhone 8, X, XS, XR, 11, 12, 13, 14, 15, 16: Press and quickly release Volume Up, then Volume Down, then hold the Side button until the Apple logo appears.